 What Is Conversion Rate Optimization?

-A website isn’t just some boring online placeholder, it’s like your own super cool sidekick that helps you reel in those website visitors and make them fall in love with your brand.
-This is where Conversion Rate Optimization (CRO) comes into play.
-CRO focuses on increasing the percentage of visitors who take a desired action on your site, like making a purchase, signing up for a newsletter, or requesting more information.
+Most businesses focus on getting more traffic.
+CRO focuses on what happens after they arrive: increasing the percentage of visitors who take a desired action on your site, like making a purchase, signing up for a newsletter, or requesting more information.

 This guide will explain the essentials of CRO, its significance in your digital marketing strategy, and its role in driving sustainable business growth.

-This is not a how to guide with CRO, or in depth.
-I aim to give those within an organization a better understanding in simple terms and in ways that are easily digestible.
+This is not a how-to guide for CRO or an in-depth technical breakdown.
+The goal is to give those within an organization a better understanding in simple terms and in ways that are easily digestible.

 Why CRO Matters to Leadership